LampAndMaxAxie/LampAndMaxAxieBot/README.md

-# Author: Michael Conard
+# Authors: Michael Conard & Maxbrand99

 ### Code Setup
+1a.
+We recommend using AWS to run your bot, can follow this account creation guide: https://lampandmaxaxiebot.notion.site/AWS-Install-Guide-09ebd3d5365c4d8ca339053d69715aea
-1. If on Linux, you're good to go.
-If on Windows, I recommend setting up Windows Subsystem for Linux: https://www.notion.so/Script-Install-Guide-1bfef048044d47dc8c665bbe502a159a
+1b.
+If you prefer to host on Linux, you're good to go.
+If on Windows, I recommend setting up Windows Subsystem for Linux: https://lampandmaxaxiebot.notion.site/Windows-Install-Guide-5f09a3c782d342f9a1382c30217092d3
-2. Install python3 via your preferred method, if you don't already have it.
-3. Setup your github ssh keys: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
-3. Clone the github repository: `git clone git@github.com:maconard/Lamp-sAxieBot-Base.git`
-4. Move the install script from the scripts folder to main folder. `cp scripts/install-ubuntu.sh install.sh`
-5. Run the installation script `./install.sh` to install a lot of the basic libraries used.
-If running the bot fails, just see what library is missing via the error message and install it with pip3 like `pip3 install <missingLibName>`.
-Can then remove the script `rm install.sh`.
-6. Fill out/replace the values in `config.cfg`.
-Everything is required.
-7. Run `python3 EncryptSeeds.py`.
-Read the information printed, choose your encryption password, and input your seeds in the order you reference them for your scholars.
-8. Go to the Discord Dev Portal site and create a DiscordBot.
-Can follow a simple tutorial like this one: https://www.freecodecamp.org/news/create-a-discord-bot-with-python/
-9. Add the bot's "client token" to the bottom of the `SeedStorage.py` file.
+2. Follow this setup/usage guide: https://lampandmaxaxiebot.notion.site/Setting-up-LampAndMax-s-Axie-Bot-8c3ae409a9cd4ef7a09dea06daadff96

 ### Bot Setup
 When doing O-Auth to add your bot to your Discord server, make sure to grant/do the following: